Battle of Mount Qi: Battle

 The goal of seizing Longyou was not easily achievable, because Wei had prepared for a probable Shu invasion in the region – Jia Si (賈嗣) and Wei Ping (魏平) were stationed at Mount Qi and formed an initial defence for Tianshui Commandery, while Dai Ling (戴陵) and Fei Yao stationed their crack troops in the heartland of Tianshui.
 Zhuge Liang had sought aid from a Xianbei tribal chief, Kebineng, who went to Beidi Commandery (北地郡; around present-day central Shaanxi) to rally the locals to support the Shu forces.
 The offensive began with a minor clash at Mount Qi, giving the Wei general Cao Zhen the impression that the attack was a diversion to mask a major offensive through the Qin Mountains aimed at Chang'an.
 Cao Zhen thus gathered the majority of the defence forces inside Chang'an before Sima Yi came to replace him as the overall commander of Wei's military forces in Yong and Liang provinces.
 The Wei generals Zhang He, Fei Yao, Dai Ling, and Guo Huai served as Sima Yi's subordinates.

 Sima Yi then ordered Dai Ling and Fei Yao to protect Shanggui County (上邽縣; in present-day Tianshui, Gansu) with 4,000 elite troops and set out with the rest of his men westward to relieve the mountainous battlefield.
 Zhang He advised Sima Yi to send separate forces to Yong (雍) and Mei (郿) counties as backup, but Sima Yi said, "I believe that the vanguard can hold.
 General, what you've said is right.
 If the vanguard cannot hold, we'll split into front and rear.
 This was how Qing Bu defeated the three armies of Chu."

 The Wei army then advanced towards Yumi County (隃麋縣; east of present-day Qianyang County, Shaanxi).
 When Zhuge Liang heard that the Wei army had arrived, he ordered his troops to harvest the wheat in Shanggui County.
-Without good coordination, Zhang He defied Sima Yi's order to defend his position; a detachment of the Wei army went to attack the Shu forces but were defeated.
+As the Wei forces got closer, Zhuge Liang prepared his troops for a confrontation against Sima Yi.
+Guo Huai, Fei Yao and other Wei generals went to attack Zhuge Liang but were defeated.
 After getting the enemy out of the way, Zhuge Liang foraged for the early spring wheat that was available in the vicinity.